Inception of Darwin's theory: Geological début, species related to places

 Unhappy with life in a "dirty odious London" he returned to Cambridge on 13 December then wrote his first paper, showing that the Chilean coast and the South American land-mass was rising slowly, and discussed his ideas with Lyell.
 To Lyell's delight, Darwin went further in balancing the rising continent with sinking mountains forming the basis of coral atolls.
+Moreover, according to contemporaneous entries in Darwin's notebooks, he had discussions with Lyell about the latter's manuscript, Elements of Geology, which was subsequently to be published (in 1838).
+Lyell's geological findings, including his estimation of the age of the Earth, proved to be useful to Darwin, as he was formulating his ideas about the transmutation of species.

-Darwin briefly returned to London to read his paper to the Geological Society on 4 January 1837.
+Darwin briefly returned to London to present a paper to the Geological Society on 4 January 1837.
 Despite Darwin's nerves about his début, the talk was so well received that he felt "like a peacock admiring his tail".

 On the same day, Darwin presented 80 mammal and 450 bird specimens to the Zoological Society.
 The Mammalia were ably taken on by George R. Waterhouse.

 While the birds seemed almost an afterthought the ornithologist John Gould took them on and was quick to notice the significance of specimens from the Galápagos Islands.
 He startlingly revealed at the next meeting on 10 January that what Darwin had taken to be wrens, blackbirds and slightly differing finches were "a series of ground finches which are so peculiar" as to form "an entirely new group" of 11 species.
 The story of what we now call "Darwin's finches" was covered by the daily newspapers, though Darwin was in Cambridge and did not get details at this stage.
 In the minutes of the meeting the number was extended to 12 species.